-To grow good quality fodder you need to be able to control the temperature and humidity.
-The fodder easily grows in semi-controlled environmental conditions with the temperature range of 15-32 °C and relative humidity of 80-85%.
+To grow good quality fodder, you need to be able to control the temperature and humidity.
+The fodder easily grows in semi-controlled environmental conditions with a temperature range of 15-32 °C and relative humidity of 80-85%.

 Also, control light is needed to grow fodder, so you need to build a small shed net or a low-cost greenhouse.

-To make shed net or a low-cost greenhouse you can use bamboo log, iron rod or plastic pipe for structure construction purpose also you required shade netting or gunny bags to cover this structure.
+To make a shed net or a low-cost greenhouse, you can use a bamboo log, iron rod, or plastic pipe for structure construction purposes also, and you required shade netting or gunny bags to cover this structure.

 - To allow ventilation to leave some open space between the roof and side walls when the shed is well ventilated and airy, you can easily maintain the temperature and humidity.

-- To grow hydroponic fodder, you required a medium size tray of about 1.5 x 3 Ft.
-They must be made up of good plastic and strong enough to hold the weight of the fodder.
+- To grow hydroponic fodder, you required a medium-size tray of about 1.5 x 3 Ft.
+They must be made up of good plastic and strong enough to hold the fodder’s weight.

 - Make 15-20 small size holes in trays for draining any excess water.